What Do I Need to Do to Win in Small Claims Court?

 Carefully Research the Legal Principles as Applicable to Your Specific Case Issues

-For an understanding of the law applicable to your specific legal issue, this SPPC and DefendCharges.ca website may be a very helpful and useful resource.
+For an understanding of the law applicable to your specific legal issue, this DefendCharges.ca website may be a very helpful and useful resource.
 Additionally, for researching specific issues, the website for the Canadian Legal Information Institute (CanLII) provides hundreds of thousands of pages of information on almost every legal topic.

 For the best likelihood of success in Small Claims Court, avoid presuming simplicity or informality.
 The Small Claims Court is a genuine legal forum with a high level of formality and decorum.
 Both the procedures, and thus procedural law, as well as the specific legal issues, and thus the substantive law, hold significant sophistication despite perception that Small Claims Court may be otherwise.
 Ultimately, for the best likelihood of a positive result, be knowledgeable, be organized, be prepared, and be ready.Access the CanLII